ms2008/poemoon/README.md

 This tool provides automatic login feature for connect to the network authenticated by dr.com.

-It just opens a webpage, most browsers will open it on a new tab.
+All work done, it will opens a webpage, most browsers will open it on a new tab.

 ## Installation